Here is a list of the 2010 most popular searched recipes from readers like you! And here is a link to my own personal favorites from 2010 .

 Preheat oven to 350 degrees and line baking sheets with parchment paper.

 The measurements are always different.
-I usually start with 1/2 bag sugar and add about 4 Tablespoons of heavy cream and 1 Tablespoon of almond extract whisk until desired thickness is achieved.
+I usually start with 1/2 bag powdered sugar and add about 7 Tablespoons of heavy cream and 1 Tablespoon of almond extract and whisk until desired thickness is achieved.
 Add more cream if it is too thick or add more sugar if it is too thin.
 Add food coloring if desired.
 Frost cookies and decorate...in my house that means a lot of sprinkles and red hots.